Marlo Chandler: Fictional character biography

 At one point she develops an attraction for the superheroine Moondragon which surprises the pair.
 At first both were unsure of what to do and before they can explore the possibility Marlo is whisked away by her husband.
 When the truth eventually comes out Rick stands aside to let Marlo and Heather figure out their feelings.
 After some time passes Marlo and Heather break up when Marlo realizes that whatever feelings she had, they are stronger towards Rick.
 Heather, brokenheartedly, states she must have subconsciously used her telepathy to enamor Marlo.
 This is not true, just Heather trying to make the split easier for Marlo.

 As the Captain Marvel series ended, Rick, now separated from Captain Marvel, and Marlo are last seen happily in love and giving their marriage a second chance.

-Marlo goes missing for some time and is revealed to have been kidnapped by the Leader.
-She was turned into a new version of the Harpy by the Leader.
-After telepathically manipulating her, the Leader sends her to battle Bruce Banner and Skaar.
-Afterwards when she recognizes Rick upon regressing back from his A-Bomb form, she returns to normal and reunites with Rick.
+Marlo goes missing for some time and is revealed to have been kidnapped by the Leader, who turns her into a new version of the Harpy.
+Using his telepathy as a mental leash, the Leader sends her to battle Bruce Banner and Skaar.
+Afterwards when she recognizes Rick in his A-Bomb form, she returns to normal and reunites with Rick.

-During the World War Hulks storyline, she as Harpy helps A-Bomb fight Ulik after averting a disaster on the train tracks he destroyed.
-When Ulik starts to choke Marlo, she is saved by A-Bomb who defeats Ulik.
+During the World War Hulks storyline, Marlo turns herself back into Harpy to help A-Bomb fight a drunken Ulik after averting a disaster on the train tracks he destroyed.
+When Ulik starts to choke Marlo, A-Bomb beats him into unconsciousness.

 During the Chaos War storyline, Doctor Strange reveals to the Hulk and his allies that Marlo is now a crucial factor in the war.
 Due to her time as a host of Death, Marlo could serve as a "Death substitute" if she is discovered which would result in everyone currently merely immobilized by Hell being killed by the hellfire.
-Marlo soon uses her connection to Death to bring Doc Samson, Jarella, Hiroim, and Rebecca Banner back from the dead to help the Hulks in their fight against a resurrected Abomination, a Zom-possessed Doctor Strange, and the forces of Amatsu-Mikaboshi.
-Marlo Chandler later uses her connection to Death to free Doctor Strange from Zom and send Abomination back to the afterlife.
+Marlo uses her connection to Death to bring Doc Samson, Jarella, Hiroim, and Rebecca Banner back from the dead to help the Hulks in their fight against a resurrected Abomination, a Zom-possessed Doctor Strange, and the forces of Amatsu-Mikaboshi.
+Marlo later uses her connection to Death to free Strange from Zom and send Abomination back to the afterlife.